-The perception of a loss of control is consistently reported by plwMND and is a major factor in their psychological wellbeing.^{39,47} Difficult but essential conversations with physiotherapists help a newly diagnosed plwMND understand their diagnosis, gain a sense of control and prepare for the future.
-33,38 Debriefing and clarifying the consequences of the diagnosis, including loss of function and mobility issues, can further support acceptance and personal planning for plwMND and their carers.
-This enables a sense of control as decisions regarding treatment planning and assistive equipment can better align with the individual's needs and preferences.
-50,57 Concentrating on the present, maintaining a sense of identity (including culture), and focusing on personal values are additional strategies reported to enhance the perception of control.39 The role of an HCP, such as a physiotherapist, is clear in this context, as interactions with doctors tend to be shorter and may prioritise physical symptoms rather than the psychosocial impact of the terminal diagnosis.
-Interactions with a physiotherapist, provide opportunities to identify these psychosocial needs and preferences of the plwMND, modify interventions and refer for psychological support if necessary (e.g., to assist plwMND to align the maintenance of their identity with acceptance of equipment recommended by physiotherapists).34,38,39
+The perception of a loss of control is consistently reported by plwMND and is a major factor in their psychological wellbeing.37,45 Difficult but essential conversations with psychologists help a newly diagnosed plwMND understand their diagnosis, gain a sense of control, and prepare for the future.
+32, 36 Debriefing and clarifying the consequences of the diagnosis, including prognosis, can further support acceptance and personal planning for plwMND and their carers.
+This enables a sense of control as decisions regarding treatment planning and end-oflife considerations can better align with the individual's needs and preferences.
+48, 55 Concentrating on the present, maintaining a sense of identity (including culture), and focusing on personal values are additional strategies reported to enhance the perception of control.37 The role of a psychologist is clear in this context, as interactions with doctors tend to be shorter and may prioritise physical symptoms rather than the psychosocial impact of the terminal diagnosis.
+Interactions with a psychologist provide opportunities to identify and address these psychosocial needs and preferences of plwMND and their carers.
+31, 36, 37

-Physiotherapists interacting with ATSI plwMND and their families should be aware of guides and resources that assist in communicating the implications of their diagnosis in terms of mobility, independence, and function.
+Psychologists interacting with ATSI plwMND and their families should be aware of guides and resources that assist in communicating the implications of their diagnosis in terms of mobility, independence, and function.
 Communication and cultural barriers can include a reluctance to acknowledge the news, mistrust based on colonisation, social inequities, fear of a lack of cultural safety, and maintenance of spiritual beliefs regarding the cause of health issues that may not align with Western medicine.
-A comprehensive list of resources is available at the Australian Indigenous HealthInfoNet website.58 This site also includes a palliative and end-of-life care portal.
-Additional resources, training materials and information to help HCPs provide culturally safe and responsive communication and care for ATSI peoples are available at the Gwandalan National Palliative Care Project59 and Caresearch60 websites.
+A comprehensive list of resources is available at the Australian Indigenous HealthInfoNet56 website.
+This site also includes a palliative and end-of-life care portal.
+Additional resources, training materials and information to help HCPs provide culturally safe and responsive communication and care for ATSI peoples are available at the Gwandalan National Palliative Care Project57 and Caresearch58 websites.